Arttu05/DotnetSubtitleConverter/README.md

 </h1>

 <p align="center">
-    Simple class library, that can be used to convert subtitle files to other subtitle formats
+    Simple class library, that can be used to convert subtitle files to other subtitle formats and offset subtitle timings
 </p>

 <p align="center">